 Third-party libraries specially designed for reporting the test outcomes in the desired programming language are also available.
 A lot of formats like PDF or HTML are also supported.

 Most people who are starting with testing frameworks would like to commence with the available reporting features of the frameworks.
 Then people start exploring those libraries which would be less bothering than developing something on your own.
 But as people start to operate Selenium, they start introducing their own signature print statements in order to report the progress.
 This often results in the users developing their own reporting and using it along with the library or the test framework.

-Command line options can be used to change the default server behavior when the server is launched.
+Command-line options can be used to change the default server behaviour when the server is launched.
 The server is started by running the following command:

 java -jar selenium-server-standalone-.jar